 Of course, if you’re exploring Laguna Radian, Mullaca, Carhuac, Paso del Zorro and Laguna Ahuac from Huaraz, you’ll need a place to stay.
 We’ve handpicked the best budget, mid-range and luxury options.

-- Luxury – Cordillera Hotel: this is one of the best hotels in Huaraz.
-Cordillera Hotel is a top-notch hotel with nice rooms and modern facilities.
-If you’re exhausted from hiking in Huaraz, this would be the perfect place to relax and unwind.
+- Luxury – Cordillera Hotel: this is probably one of the nicest hotels in Huaraz.
+Cordillera Hotel is an excellent place to stay.
+Expect stylish rooms and modern facilities.
+We doubt there are many better places to stay in Huaraz.

 Other Hikes to Do in Huaraz

 There are so many epic hikes to do in Huaraz.
 That’s why Beck and I spent over a month there trekking.
-We highly recommend doing the following trails when you visit (guides coming soon):
+We highly recommend doing the following trails when you visit:

 - Laguna Wilcacocha: a brilliant hike for acclimatisation purposes.